trip5/EspHome-Led-PixelClock/README.md

 ![image](./images/Korean-demo.gif)

+Check the language_filters fodler for some examples.
+French and Korean have some good examples.

 ### Time Sync

 Time can be synced to the Internet at configurable intervals between 1 - 24 hours, provided the wifi network is connected.